Who is it for?

 Each learner receives a training pack including a host of resources to help them practice the skills covered.
 The pack includes a course companion workbook, first aid manual, bandages and more.

-The HSE requires at least 18 training and contact hours for this course.
+The HSE and HSENI require at least 18 training contact hours for this course.
 Learners must attend all sessions to be eligible for assessment, which is done by continuous observation and questioning during the course.

 On successful completion of this course, you will receive a first aid at work certificate which is valid for three years.

-For best practice, we support the HSE recommendation to complete an annual first aid skills update.
+For best practice, we support the HSE/HSENI recommendation to complete an annual first aid skills update.

 Our courses offer a practical, hands-on approach that delivers the skills and confidence to use first aid skills in a real life situation.